From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Open Challenges and Future Directions

 \section{Open Challenges and Future Directions}

-As AI-powered systems for VRU safety continue to evolve, several challenges limit their practical deployment in real-world transportation environments.
-Despite remarkable advances in detection, prediction, and reasoning capabilities, ensuring consistent, reliable, and equitable performance across diverse scenarios remains difficult.
-Current systems often struggle with issues such as data scarcity and bias, poor generalization to unseen environments, limited computational efficiency for edge deployment, and vulnerability to hardware and environmental degradation.
-In this section, as illustrated in Figure~\ref{fig:challenges}, we identify four major open challenges and discuss corresponding future research directions aimed at advancing more dependable, scalable, and context-aware VRU protection systems.
+As intelligent systems for VRU safety continue to advance, several key challenges still hinder their reliable deployment in real-world environments.
+Despite progress in detection, motion modeling, and behavior understanding, achieving robust performance under diverse conditions remains difficult.
+In particular, current systems are limited by four factors: data scarcity and imbalance, the inherent uncertainty of VRU behaviors, the trade-off between efficiency and accuracy for real-time deployment, and sensitivity to environmental variability and sensor degradation.
+These challenges affect the entire pipeline from perception to reasoning and constrain the realization of proactive VRU safety.
+In this section, as illustrated in Figure~\ref{fig:challenges}, we summarize these challenges and discuss potential research directions toward more reliable and scalable VRU safety systems.